juiceinc/recipe/docs/concepts/ingredients.rst

 Creating ingredients in python
 ------------------------------

 Ingredients can be created either in python or via configuration.
-To created Ingredients in python, use one of the four convenience classes.
+To create Ingredients in python, use one of the four convenience classes.

 * **Metric**: Create an aggregated calculation using a column.
 This